Close

 Institution size

 Universities can be huge, with thousands of students on one campus.
 Because of this they often have many different clubs, societies and facilities.
-However, class sizes can be large, teachers have limited time, and big institutions can be bureaucratic and impersonal.
+However, class sizes can be large, teachers have limited time for students, and big institutions can be bureaucratic and impersonal.

 Areas of study

 Universities offer a broad range of courses across a number of faculties including science, education, teaching, business, law, medicine, engineering and arts.
-This means they are able to accommodate students with varying career interests, however their resources also need to be spread across all of these study areas.
+This means they can accommodate students with varying career interests, however their resources also need to be spread across all these study areas.

-Business schools have a specialised focus on business study and therefore cater to a smaller group of prospective students.
-Given the industry focus however, they tend to be quicker to introduce new courses and curriculum updates that align with the latest trends in the business world, including emerging fields and new technologies and applications.
+Business schools focus on business study and therefore cater to a smaller group of students.
+Given the industry focus, they tend to be quicker to introduce new courses and curriculum updates that align with the latest industry trends, including emerging fields and new technologies and applications.

 Career focus

-Although this is no longer true in all cases, historically universities tended to focus on academic outcomes, with a heavy focus on research.
+Although this is no longer true in all cases, universities have tended to focus on academic outcomes and research.
 On the other hand, the reputation of a business school comes from the performance of their graduates in the workforce.

 For this reason, industry connections are a key focus, facilitated by dedicated careers services such as Kaplan Business School’s Careers Central.